Stop-Limit Order: Key Takeaways

 If a stock has a huge amount of liquidity historically, you may be better off using a stop-order without a limit.
 You can reasonably expect that liquidity will be there.

 If the stock’s too illiquid, it may be smart to lower your position size to better manage your risk.

 Selecting the right order type is just one piece of the puzzle when it comes to trading smart.

 It’s a huge process, and it can be daunting.
-But there are tools that can help you manage it all every day — like the StocksToTrade platform.
+But the right tools that can help you manage it all every day — like the StocksToTrade platform.

-Stop-limit orders can be useful for active traders, especially those who trade penny stocks with thin volume.
+Stop-limit orders can be useful for active traders, especially those who trade penny stocks.

-The stop-limit order is just good to know, especially as it relates to volatility and trading volume.
+This order type is great to know, especially as it relates to volatility and trading volume.

 When you’re ready, you might want to try using an order on a trade or two.
 If so, start small and see how it goes.

-What’s the most common order type you use?
-Why do you use it?
+What’s the most common order type you use and why do you use it?
 Tell me below!